mdditt2000/openshift/cis-1-10/cis-1-10-beta.md

-# Container Ingress Services 1.10 Beta
+# Container Ingress Services 1.10

-CIS 1.10 is officailly posting on August 21st.
-However here is a early beta to provide PM with feedback.
+CIS 1.10 has officailly posted.
+However here is some demo examples to provide PM with feedback.
 Please open issues on my github page on contact me at m.dittmer@f5.com

-* CIS build: subbuv26/k8s-bigip-ctlr:1.10.0-cf1
+* CIS build: f5networks/k8s-bigip-ctlr:1.10.0
 * AS3: 3.11.0-3
 * BIG-IP 14.1